 How to Make an Upholstered Headboard

 The key to making this a budget-friendly project is upcycling.
-Start by finding an old metal headboard.
+First things first, start by finding an old metal headboard.
 Once you have your bed you can begin to collect these other materials to convert a metal headboard to upholstered.

 Supplies Needed to Make an Upholstered Headboard